 National Marriage Week and World Marriage Day

-The observances of National Marriage Week (February 7-14) and World Marriage Day (Sunday, February 12) are opportunities to focus on building a culture of life and love that begins with supporting and promoting marriage and the family.
-The theme of the week this year is "Marriage...one flesh, given and received," which highlights the one-flesh union of husband and wife that is willed by God.
-It also reflects the personal self-gift of each spouse, one to the other.
+The observances of National Marriage Week (February 7-14) and World Marriage Day (Sunday, February 11) are opportunities to focus on building a culture of life and love that begins with supporting and promoting marriage and the family.
+The theme of the week for 2024 is "Love Beyond Words."

 National Marriage Week and World Marriage Day provide us an opportunity to celebrate Christian marriage honoring husbands and wives as the foundation of the family, the basic unit of society, and the beauty of the faithfulness, sacrifices, and joys of daily married life.
 In addition, National Marriage Week encourages building a culture of life and love that begins with promoting and defending marriage and the family.
 The way in which we build such a culture is to encourage those who are married to live out the sacrament they have received.

 The Christian Life Center invites all married couples to come and celebrate their marriage with renewal of their vows and with fellowship at a Valentine's Day dinner on Friday, February 9.
 The dinner will be held from 6 p.m. to 8 p.m. at the center, located at 444 U.S. Route One in Frenchville.
 The cost is $50 per couple.
 To register: 207-543-6193.
 The registration deadline is February 6.